mvemjsun/team_cucumber_introduction/README.md

 #### Further improving the page class

-As this is the facebook home page, I might live to further improve it bu adding a few more methods to it to make our future step definitions even more elegant and DRY.
+As this is the facebook home page, I might like to further improve it by adding a few more methods to it to make our future step definitions even more elegant and DRY.
+So add the below to ```features/support/pages/facebook_home.rb``` file

 ```ruby
 	def login_correctly